 About Fat Transfer

-Fat grafting is performed with the patient asleep under the care of a board certified anesthesiologist.
-Using liposuction, fat is carefully harvested, ensuring a sufficient quantity of healthy and viable fat cells.
-Many patients choose to have areas of the body or face sculpted at this time such as the hips, thighs, or under the chin.
+Fat grafting on its own can be performed under local anesthesia in the procedure room at an accredited surgery center.
+Using liposuction, a small amount of fat is carefully harvested (typically from the abdomen) ensuring a sufficient quantity of healthy and viable fat cells.
 After the harvested fat is prepared, it is injected into the areas being enhanced.
 While not all of the fat is able to establish a blood supply and survive in its new location, the fat that remains after 3 months is likely to be long lasting.

 What to Expect During Recovery